swent-group10/mvp-prd/template/6-non_functional_requirements.md

 ### Analytics Data Stripping

 All data used for analytics is stored in the Firecloud.
-This ensures that data collected for analytics purposes cannot be traced back to individual users because no PII is stored.
+This ensures that data collected for analytics purposes cannot be traced back to individual user as no PII is stored.
 By anonymizing this data, we can analyze usage patterns and improve the application without compromising user privacy.

 ### Development of a Data Breach Response Plan